jmayerdev/foreverinthebasement/README.md

 **<p align="center">DONT WORRY!
 YOU NEED TO DO VERY LITTLE TO GET THIS UP AND RUNNING SMOOTHLY (I DID IT FOR YOU!)
 ESTIMATED: 5 MINUTES</p>**

 <p align="center">If you know what you're doing, you can install these mods with whatever launcher you prefer.
+You will still need the pre-generated world file for Voxy to work.
 Otherwise:</p>

 1. Install Fabric: